frippertronics/cdst/README.md

 32-bit unsigned UNIX time, is within the specified country's DST window.
 The window is stored as part of the library and is referenced by the country's [ISO 3166-1 numeric](https://en.wikipedia.org/wiki/ISO_3166-1_numeric) code.

+Note: The library doesn't take into account local variations inside a country, like Hawaii which doesn't have DST.
+The primary target for this library is embedded devices which don't have access to external clock sources, such as online `tz`-databases.

 # Requirements

 - GCC